 1. Inclement Weather Damage

 Weather damage is the most common thing that can take your siding down a notch or two.
 Hail is the worst offender, as fast-flying ice can really make a dent.
 If your siding has denting, major scratches, cracks, or chips, you will want to look into replacing the affected boards.
 By taking care of smaller damage now, you can save a lot of headaches down the road.
+And while you’re out at, if you’re located in the UK, you may want to look into new windows Bristol.

 2. Outdated Appearance